-If you guys are constant readers, you should know that my last article about diving was, well… me jumping out of the boat with my bigger-than-me bottle of oxygen and palms stuck to my feet making me look like a penguin.
+If you guys are constant readers, you should know that my last article was about diving.
+More like me jumping out of the boat with my bigger-than-me bottle of oxygen and palms stuck.
+I looked like a cute penguin.

 In the water, I felt so light and I completely forgot about the bottle of oxygen, thank god.
 And so, our diving begun.

-A sort of ladder was attached to the boat we jumped off, helping us make our way further down in the ocean.
-Each meter we went down, we had to stop a bit to stabilize our body with the pressure of the water (or something like that if I understood clearly).
+A sort of ladder was attached to the boat we jumped off.
+It helped us make our way further down in the ocean.
+Each meter we went down, we had to stop a bit to stabilize our body with the pressure of the water.

-Slowly but surely, we all made it all the way down and my feet, I mean, my palms, touched the wet and grainy sand of the bottom of the ocean.
-It was such a crazy view, it’s a complete different and other world down there.
+Slowly but surely, we all made it all the way down.
+My feet, I mean, my palms, touched the wet and grainy sand of the bottom of the ocean.
+It was such a crazy view, it’s a complete different world down there.
 Everywhere I turned, fish and other marine creatures were swimming around me, touching my diving suit.

 I touched what I could, but all the fish were swimming so quickly it was kind of impossible to.
 We then swam to an ancient stone where Christophe Colombus’ name was written on, because he was the one that renamed the island San Salvador.